swdora109/MiniProject/README.md

 - Improve language learning with auditory support.

 ### Modular and Extensible Design
-- Customize and expand the tutor for various subjects and languages with ease.
+- Customize and expand the tutor for various subjects and languages with ease. <br> <br>

 ## Installation 🛠️